-Healthy on a two month “winter break,” in Costa Rica proved easy for me and my other half.
-Today’s 2020 inaugural column addresses what’s so healthy about a country like Costa Rica …and what’s not so healthy.
+Healthy on a two month getaway in Costa Rica proved easy for me and my other half.
+Today’s column addresses what’s so healthy about a country like Costa Rica …and what’s not so healthy.

 Well breakfast is “Comida Tipica,” or the “typical breakfast,” normally starts out with eggs, delicious eggs, that are normally fresh and many families have their own chickens.
 Black beans are a staple as is fresh fruit.
 But here is the kicker: not a lot of any of it.
 This is really just a simple plate of food that may or may not have a tortilla alongside it.